bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

 ## Bonita Engine on a remote application server

-Even if the `bonita.war` comes with an embedded Bonita Engine, you can choose **not** to use it.

-### Accessible through HTTP

 ![deploy2](images/images-6_0/poss_deploy2.png)

 With this deployment, the Bonita Engine is accessed by the portal (and possibly other applications) through HTTP.
 The Bonita Portal is deployed on one application server and the engine on another one.
-But you can still use the pre-packaged Tomcat bundle, in both servers.
+But you can still use the pre-packaged Tomcat bundle, or Bonita docker image, in both servers.
 On one of them, only the Bonita Portal part will be used and on the other one, only the engine server.
 Access to the portal can be de-activated by server or webapp configuration if necessary.

 **Advantages**

-* may be adapted to some architecture and network constraints
+* may be adapted to some architecture and network constraints (DMZ)

 **Drawbacks**